To see or not to see a $z\sim13$ galaxy, that is the question

-\abstract {``When did the first galaxies form?'' is still one of the greatest unanswered questions in astronomy.
+\abstract {Determining when the first galaxies formed remains an outstanding goal of modern observational astronomy.
 Theory and current stellar population models imply that the first galaxies formed at least at $z=14-15$.
-Yet, the highest redshift galaxy to have been securely confirmed remains GN-z11, at $z\sim 11$.} {The galaxy ``HD1'' was recently proposed to be a $z\sim 13.27$ galaxy based on its potential Lyman break and tentative \oiii\ detection with ALMA.
-We hereby aim to test this scenario with new ALMA Band 4, DDT observations of what would be the \cii\ emission, if HD1 is at $z\sim 13.27$.} {We carefully analyse the new ALMA Band 4 observations as well as re-analysing the existing ALMA Band 6 data on the source to determine the proposed redshift.} {We find a tentative $4\sigma$ feature in the Band 4 data that is spatially offset by $1\farcs7$ and spectrally offset by $190$ km s$^{-1}$ from the previously-reported $3.8\sigma$ ``\oiii'' feature.
-Through various statistical tests, we demonstrate that these tentative features are fully consistent with being random noise features.
-The chances of finding a noise peak of the same significance as the tentative \cii\ or \oiii\ feature are $\sim$50\% and 100\%, respectively.
-Given the noise properties of the ALMA data, we recover at least a $\sim 50\%$ chance of finding two, matched $\geq 3.8\sigma$ \textit{noise} peaks that are spatially and spectrally offset by $\leq 10$\,kpc and $1000$\,km s$^{-1}$. } {We conclude that we are more likely to be recovering noise features than both \oiii\ and \cii\ emission from a source at $z\sim 13.27$.
-Although we find no evidence of a $z\sim 13.27$ galaxy, we cannot entirely rule out this scenario.
-Non-detections are also possible for a $z\sim 13$ source with a low interstellar gas-phase metallicity and density.
+But to date, only one galaxy at $z>13$ (GS-z13-0) has been spectroscopically confirmed.} {The galaxy `HD1' was recently proposed to be a $z\sim 13.27$ galaxy based on its potential Lyman break and tentative \oiii\ detection with ALMA.
+We hereby aim to test this scenario with new ALMA Band 4 observations of what would be the \cii\ emission if HD1 is at $z\sim 13.27$.} {We carefully analyse the new ALMA Band 4 observations and re-analyse the existing ALMA Band 6 data on the source to determine the proposed redshift.} {We find a tentative $4\sigma$ feature in the Band 4 data that is spatially offset by $1\farcs7$ and spectrally offset by $190$ km s$^{-1}$ from the previously reported $3.8\sigma$ `\oiii' feature.
+Through various statistical tests, we demonstrate that these tentative features are fully consistent with both being random noise features.} {We conclude that we are more likely to be recovering noise features than both \oiii\ and \cii\ emission from a source at $z\sim 13.27$.
+Although we find no credible evidence of a $z\sim 13.27$ galaxy, we cannot entirely rule out this scenario.
+Non-detections are also possible for a $z\sim 13$ source with a low interstellar gas-phase metallicity or ionisation parameter and/or high gas density.
+Moreover, the new continuum and line upper limits provide no strong evidence for or against a lower-redshift scenario.
 Determining where and exactly what type of galaxy HD1 is, will now likely require JWST/NIRSpec spectroscopy.}

 \keywords{galaxies:evolution -- galaxies:high-redshift --galaxies:individual:HD1 -- galaxies:ISM -- techniques:interferometric}